gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    (e.g., "handshake", "alert", ...)
 MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.

-   DTLS records of content type "application_data", which carries the protected user messages, SHOULD use multiple streams other than stream 0;
+   Applications are RECOMMENDED to send its protected user messages using multiple streams, and on other streams than stream 0.
-   they MAY use stream 0.
+   However, applications MAY use stream 0 for their protected user messages.
 On stream 0 protected user messages as well as any DTLS messages that aren't record protocol will be mixed, thus the additional head of line blocking can occur.

 ## Chunk Handling